Greg BentleyCo-Founder & Trial Lawyer

 - 2012 William M. Shernoff Trial Lawyer of the Year by the Consumer Attorneys of the Inland Empire

-In 2016, he was selected as a Top 100 Lawyer by the Daily Journal.
+In 2016, he was selected as a Top 100 Lawyer by the Daily Journal, and has been selected by the Daily Journal as a Top Plaintiff Attorney in 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023 & 2024.
 He has earned election to membership of the prestigious International Academy of Trial Lawyers, an invitation-only worldwide organization limited to 500 trial lawyers, is a Fellow in the International Society of Barristers and member of the American Board of Trial Advocates.

 Mr. Bentley’s track record reflects a career dedicated to protecting consumers.
 Mr. Bentley’s fight for consumers includes leadership positions in various organizations.

-He is currently serving as President of the Consumer Attorneys of California, a 3,000 plus member organization charged with protecting consumer rights.
-Mr. Bentley also serves on the Executive Committee of the CAOC PAC Board (2016-2017).
+In 2016 he served as President of the Consumer Attorneys of California, a 3,000 plus member organization charged with protecting consumer rights.
+Mr. Bentley currently serves on the Executive Committee of the CAOC PAC Board (2016-2020).

+In 2019, Mr. Bentley was appointed by Governor Gavin Newsom to serve on the Orange County Judicial Selection Advisory Committee.
 Other leadership positions include President of the Riverside/San Bernardino ABOTA Chapter in 2015, CAL ABOTA Board 2014-2016, and President of the Consumer Attorneys of the Inland Empire from 2009-2012.
-Mr. Bentley has been recognized as a Super Lawyer by the Los Angeles Magazine (2010-2017) and a Top 100 Trial Lawyer in the State of California by The National Trial Lawyers Association (2011-2017).
+Mr. Bentley has been recognized as a Super Lawyer by the Los Angeles Magazine (2010-2024) and a Top 50 Orange County Lawyer from 2017-2022 and 2024.

 Mr. Bentley’s Courtroom Success is Highlighted By:

 - July 2012 $31.5 million jury verdict against Caltrans and a left-turning driver on behalf of a Los Angeles County prosecutor who suffered catastrophic brain and spinal cord injuries as a result of an accident on SR 138 (Evans v.
-Caltrans, et. al. – Victorville Daily Press article).
+Caltrans, et. al.).

 - In September of 2015, Mr. Bentley obtained a $1.885 million jury verdict in Riverside Superior Court in a first-of-its-kind product liability case involving an e-cigarette device that exploded while charging, causing severe physical burns and a lifetime of emotional scars to his client (Jennifer Ries v.
 VAPCIGS – Los Angeles Times article).